TT-TFHE: a Torus Fully Homomorphic Encryption-Friendly Neural Network Architecture: The Framework

 The use of \ttnet architecture in combination with TFHE (and more specifically with Concrete) naturally provides a number of advantages.
 Firstly, the lightweight and differentiable nature of \ttnet allows for the implementation of CNNs with direct expressions as truth tables, which is well-suited for Concrete.
 Additionally, the reduced complexity of the \ttnet architecture leads to reduced computations and good scalability.
 Yet, the integration of \ttnet into the TFHE framework presents several challenges that need to be addressed in order to achieve high performance.
 We detail below the constraints imposed by FHE libraries and the optimizations implemented to overcome these limitations and achieve state-of-the-art performance on various datasets.

-\myparagraph{Constraints imposed by Concrete.} The Concrete implementation of the TFHE library, which utilizes automated operations on lookup tables, imposes a maximum limit of $16$ on the input bit size $n$ of the truth table.
-However, $n$ has a strong impact on efficiency (cf Appendix~\ref{appendix:concrete}) and our tests show that $n=4$ or $n=6$ seem to offer the best trade-offs.
+\paragraph{Constraints imposed by Concrete.} The Concrete implementation of the TFHE library, which utilizes automated operations on lookup tables, imposes a maximum limit of $16$ on the input bit size $n$ of the truth table.
+However, $n$ has a strong impact on efficiency (see in Appendix~\ref{appendix:tables}).
+Our tests show that $n=4$ or $n=6$ seem to offer the best trade-offs.
 Indeed, since we learn kernels of convolutional layers of size $(3,2)$ or $(2,3)$, it is convenient to use $n$ a multiple of $2$ and/or $3$.
 Moreover, input sizes larger than $n=8$ lead to a prohibitive average time per call.

-Concrete proposes a built-in linear regression feature, but we tested that it performs not as well as an ad-hoc linear regression with multiplications and additions.

-Finally, a very important limitation is that Concrete does not support multi-precision table lookups: the call time of each table lookup (even the small ones) will be equal to the call time of the largest bitwidth operations in the whole circuit.
-For example, if one of the computations operates on 16 bits, all lookup tables, even small, will require the call time of a 16-bit table lookup.
+Finally, there is another limitation linked to the precision of the global circuit.
+Concrete allows for multi-precision circuit, which means that the bitwidth of different parts could be different.
+For example, if one of the computations operates on 16 bits and another on 4 bits, boths parts will be computed at their respective precisions if needed.
+This reduces in general the inference times and the memory needs, as expanded in Appendix~\ref{subsubsec:Ablation}.
+But sometimes this setup cannot be done as cryptographic parameters cannot be found.
+One can also choose to have the same precision everywhere: but if one of the computations operates on 16 bits, all lookup tables, even small, will require the call time of a 16-bit table lookup.
 This can be problematic when handling the final linear regression as we will have to sum many Boolean values and the sum result bitwidth might be larger than our planned table lookup size, therefore slowing down our entire implementation.
 If the sum result of our linear regression requires 16 bits, all our $4$-bit lookup tables call time will be on par with $16$-bit table lookups, going from $75$ms to almost $5$s per call.
-For now, the computation time is too slow for results that require a sum on more than 4 bits.
-To overcome this limitation, we implemented several optimizations to improve the accuracy of the model, particularly for image datasets (see below).
+Therefore, we propose several optimizations to offset a part of the last linear regression to the client, particularly for image datasets (see below).